Report: Expedia keeping Bellevue presence, Snapchat maker expanding in Seattle

 The office space that Expedia renewed represents about one-fifth of the total workspace the company occupies in downtown Bellevue.
 The lease extends part of the space for five years, and other floors for a shorter period.

-Keeping a Bellevue presence makes sense from a practical standpoint: Many Expedia workers already have homes on the Eastside and would face a longer commute to Seattle.
+Keeping a Bellevue office makes sense from a practical standpoint: Many Expedia workers already have homes on the Eastside and would face a longer commute to Seattle.

 The Broderick Group report also says Southern California-based Snap will be expanding into the downtown Seattle offices recently vacated by Redfin in the Market Place Tower on First Avenue and Lenora Street.

 Snap had already occupied one floor of the building, according to the tower’s online directory.

 The report says Snap leased 47,300 square feet of additional space in the building.
 Snap’s website lists Seattle-based engineering and research scientist job openings.

-Redfin vacated the space, across three floors, when it moved into the new Hill7 building on the edge of South Lake Union early this year, more than doubling the real estate company’s office space.
+Redfin vacated the space, across three floors, when it moved into the new Hill7 building on the edge of South Lake Union early this year, more than doubling the real-estate company’s office space.

 Snap represents the latest California tech company to expand into Seattle, but its local presence pales in comparison to other giants with outposts here.
 Facebook is on track to occupy 870,000 square feet in South Lake Union, while early work has begun on a new Google campus in South Lake Union that will total 600,000 square feet.